thomas-choi/Fin-Lambda/Ops/fin-cron-data/README.md

 - fffHandler
 - usrateHandler

+The additional options data source is added in case there is some strike is not available in yfinance.

 ## 2. The Jupyter Notebook for manual tasks that would be executed once a month.

 - Train new update HMM models